kubernetes/website/content/en/docs/setup/on-premises-metal/krib.md

 ### Cleanup your cluster (for developers)

-You can reset your cluster and wipe out all configuration using the the `krib-reset-cluster` Workflow on any of the servers in the cluster.
+You can reset your cluster and wipe out all configuration and TLS certificates using the the `krib-reset-cluster` Workflow on any of the servers in the cluster.

 {{< caution >}}
 **Caution:** When running the reset Workflow, be sure not to accidentally target your production cluster!